fgauna12/fgauna12.github.io/_posts/2020-01-21-what-azure-is-not-great-at.md

 Should you look elsewhere?
 In my honest opinion, there's a few of these.The biggest one being the world of JAMStack.

 [JAMStack](https://jamstack.org/) is an architecture in which you build web applications by creating static pages that are optimized to have data baked into them at build time.
-Therefore, if we can rely on our CI/CD pipeline to build our application often, we can push many of our concerns to *build time.* This blog is a great example of a JAMStack app.
+This blog is an example of a JAMStack app.
 The blog posts are Markdown that get compiled to HTML at *build time* by [Netlify](https://www.netlify.com/).
-So, there's no need for me to have a Wordpress instance that leverages a database.
+So, there's no need for me to have a Wordpress website that leverages a database.
 I have no database for this blog.

 Great, so what's it like to create a JAMStack app on Azure?
 It's doable and it's not *too hard*.
 First, you ought to make a storage account with blob storage with [static website hosting enabled](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website).
 Secondly, you want to make a CI/CD pipeline probably using Azure DevOps.